darshan0604/django/README.md

 # django

-# Framework :- Defined Set of rules which is easy to use.
+# Framework :- Defined Set of rules which are developed to use easily